hr-ishikawa/coursera/DataScienceSpecialization/Getting_and_Cleaning_Data/Assignment/Codebook.md

 ### Step 1.
 Read Data and Merge them
 1. Read train and test data files
-2. Merge them to preprocess in later at once
+2. Merge them to process in later at once
 3. Name "ds1" to the marged data

 ### Step 2.
 Extract mean and std
 1. Read features file and set to vector
-2. Exstact the strings contains "mean" and "std" from the vector and set to the vector named "extract"
+2. Extract the strings contains "mean" and "std" from the vector and set to the vector named "extract"
-3. Exstact the cloumns form dataframe "ds1" by the vecter "extract" added TRUE as last element (that is for Activity labels)
+3. Extract the columns form dataframe "ds1" by the vecter "extract" added TRUE as last element (that is for Activity labels)

 ### Step 3.
 Name the activities
 1. Read activity_labels file and create the dataframe to relate activity labels and names